 The representative submits a petition for a fee that indicates that the representative's services have ended.

 Program Operations Manual System (POMS) GN 03910.060 contains a full discussion of when a representative's authority expires, including situations in which the services of a representative may continue beyond the points noted above.

-If there is reason to suspect that a representative is suspended or disqualified from representing claimants, Office of Disability Adjudication and Review (ODAR) staff may access SSA's Intranet list of sanctioned representatives.
-Other questions may be referred through ODAR management, consistent with Hearings, Appeals and Litigation Law (HALLEX) manual I-1-1-50 A or I-1-2-81.
-ODAR staff should not contact the Office of the General Counsel directly.
+If there is reason to suspect that a representative is suspended or disqualified from representing claimants, Office of Hearings Operations (OHO) and Office of Analytics, Review, and Oversight (OARO) staff may access SSA's Intranet list of sanctioned representatives.
+Other questions may be referred through OHO or OARO management, consistent with Hearings, Appeals and Litigation Law (HALLEX) manual I-1-1-50 A or I-1-2-81.
+OHO and OARO staff should not contact the Office of the General Counsel directly.
 See POMS GN 03910.020B.5. for further information.